How to Set Goals and Expectations for Your Next Family Trip

 This is the 1st post in a Step-by-Step Guide to Planning the Perfect Family Trip.
-Subscribe to join the challenge and plan your own dream family getaway!
+Subscribe for free printable travel planning worksheets and get started planning your dream family getaway today!

 First things first.
 Why do you want to travel?

 I know that’s a big question, but it’s an important one.
 Because in order to plan a successful trip, you need to be very clear on what you expect to get out of it.

 Travel is a big expense, there’s no getting around it.
 It’s one of the main reasons so many of us neglect traveling for so long.
 Nobody wants to spend a bunch of money on a family trip, only to be disappointed in the end.